-In accordance with Standard I.C.4 of the Internship Standards of Accreditation, the Jordan School District complies with relevant policies of the CoA Standards of Accreditation for Health Service Psychology and Accreditation Operating Procedures (revised November 2019, p.8) as well as Utah Employment History Records (GRS-1965) regarding record keeping and privacy.
-The PTD is responsible for keeping all records of application files, evaluations, correspondence with doctoral psychology interns' doctoral programs, certificates of completion, and other information, as well as records of all formal complaints and grievances against the program of which it is aware, filed against the program and/or against individuals associated with the program since its last accreditation site visit.
-Physical records are maintained in a locked file cabinet located in the PTD's office, while electronic records are maintained on an encrypted computer assigned to the PTD for a minimum of 10 years.
+In accordance with Standard I.C.
+4 of the Internship Standards of Accreditation, "The program must document and permanently maintain accurate records of the interns' training experiences, evaluations, and certificates of internship completion for evidence of the interns' progress through the program as well as for future reference and credentialing purposes."
+The Jordan School District complies with relevant policies of the CoA Standards of Accreditation for Health Service Psychology and Accreditation Operating Procedures (revised November 2019, p.8) regarding record keeping and privacy.
+The PTD is responsible for keeping all records of application files, evaluations, correspondence with doctoral psychology interns' doctoral programs, certificates of completion, and other information, as well as records of all formal complaints and grievances against the program of which it is aware, filed against the program and/or against individuals associated with the program.
+All physical records are permanently maintained in a locked file cabinet located in the PTD's office, while electronic records are permanently maintained on an encrypted computer assigned to the PTD.